Upcoming ACA Rides

 - Ride has been cancelled

-Ride rolls from my home at 7:30 sharp.
-Be sure to check this post on ride day to confirm status.
+Ride rolls from Williams Elementary School at Blue Valley and Mairo at 7:30 sharp.
+Be sure to check this post on ride morning to confirm status.

 Join the Easy Riders for 20 to 26 miles through rolling countryside east of Georgetown.
 May visit Corn Hill Church or stop for snacks in Weir.
 Suitable for beginners, older and social riders.
 Group stays together, or meets up at turnoffs.
-Afterwards we will have lunch in Georgetown.
+Afterwards we will have a meal in Georgetown.
+Directions to start: